-6.4.
-Administration and timetable of fund dispersal
+6.4 Administration and timetable of fund dispersal

 Grant Thornton would inform Defra of the total value of the remaining fund once their costs have been met.
-Defra, in consultation with Grant Thornton, would then determine the value of the fund to be made available to Local Authority projects and the appropriate value to keep in reserve to fund other activities as described above.
-The timetable for these other projects will be determined in discussion with Defra during 2018.
+Defra, in consultation with Grant Thornton, would then determine the value of the fund to be made available.
+As mentioned previously, depending on the size of the fund, we would then suggest a planning workshop was held with Defra and other key stakeholders to discuss the dispersal of the fund.
+The timetable for these other projects will be determined in discussion with Defra during 2019.